 7.5.1.
 Personnel Files

-A copy of the SPA Work Plan and Appraisal form with all attachments should be kept in the departmental personnel files.
+A copy of the SHRA Work Plan and Appraisal form with all attachments should be kept in the departmental personnel files.
 Performance appraisal forms are confidential documents and are subject to Article 7of Chapter 126 of the General Statutes.
 The employee must be informed that the forms will be maintained in employee's departmental personnel file for at least three years and then disposed of in accordance with General statute 121.5 b and c.

 7.5.2.
 Submission of Annual Appraisal ratings